ncahill89/wsp/README.md

  Download the repo and then click wsp.Rproj to open the project in Rstudio.

   - To produce catchment-scale reconstructions open __main_catchment.R__.
 This contains the wrapper code to run the model.
-The data for the catchment scale is in the __data_all__ folder.
+This is the code that produces the results in the [preprint paper](https://arxiv.org/abs/2202.09383).
+If you wish to view the raw data, the data for the catchment scale is in the __data_all__ folder.

   - To produce reconstructions for IOD, IPO, SOI, NINO open __main_queensland.R__.
 This contains the wrapper code to run the model.
-The data for is in the __data__ folder.
+If you wish to view the raw data you'll find it in the __data__ folder.

 If using __main_catchment.R__ then results will be saved to catchment specific output folders.